andre-ls/dactory/Field_Specifications/Suppliers/Status.md

 - Field Name: Status
 - Parent Table: Suppliers
 - Shared By:
-- Description: Status of the Supplier, indicating whether it's materials are being used by the Factory att the moment or not.
+- Description: Status of the Supplier, indicating whether it's materials are being used by the Factory at the moment or not.

 ## Physical Elements